hneutr/hnetxt-cli/README.md

     ~ [type](project type): to implement
   - `root`: print project's root
 - `journal`: print the project's journal or the default journal (create if it doesn't exist)
-- TO IMPLEMENT:
 - `goals`: print the path to the current goals file (create if it doesn't exist)
 - `move`: moves files, updating mirrors and references

 =-----------------------------------------------------------